yehuda-lev/pyrogram/docs/source/index.rst

 It enables you to easily interact with the main Telegram API through a user account (custom client) or a bot identity (bot API alternative) using Python.

+.. admonition :: A Word of Warning
+    :class: tip

+    We merge changes made to few of pyrogram forks plus changes made by us to this repository.
+All the features are just customized feature mostly for personal use; there is no guarantee in them being stable.

+.. admonition :: USE AT YOUR OWN RISK
+    :class: tip

+    All of the repositories that we merge features from are listed in `Release Notes <https://telegramplayground.github.io/pyrogram/releases/changes-in-this-fork.html>`_ file.

 Support
 -------